keylime/keylime/docs/index.rst

 as well as guides to enable developers to make contributions to keylime or develop services against Keylime's Rest API(s).

+We recommend newcomers to read the :doc:`design section <design>` to get an understanding what the goals of Keylime are and how they are implemented.

 .. toctree::
    :maxdepth: 2